Casino owner Milton McGregor dies at age 78 - Philly

 MONTGOMERY, Ala.
-(AP) - Alabama gambling magnate Milton McGregor, who waged a legal war to keep his electronic bingo casino open and thwarted federal prosecutors attempts to convict him, has died.
+(AP) - Alabama gambling magnate Milton McGregor, a gregarious fixture of the state's business and political worlds who waged legal war to keep his electronic bingo casino open and was acquitted of federal vote-buying charges, has died.
 He was 78.

 Public relations firm Direct Communications said McGregor died Sunday in Montgomery.

 McGregor opened a dog track in 1984.
-He later filled it with thousands of electronic bingo machines, igniting a long-running battle with the state over the legality of the slot machine lookalikes.
+He later filled it with thousands of electronic bingo machines, igniting a long battle with the state over the legality of the slot machine lookalikes.

-A gregarious and charming fixture of the state's business and political worlds, he advertised his casino with the slogan, "You can be a winner too."
-A jury in 2012 acquitted McGregor and others on vote-buying charges brought by federal prosecutors.
+He was a gregarious and charming fixture of the state's business and political worlds.
+But a jury in 2012 acquitted McGregor and others on vote-buying charges brought by federal prosecutors.

 McGregor is survived by his wife, two daughters and seven grandchildren.